Top 10 Hottest Interior Railing Design Trends

 Railing systems designed and manufactured by AGS Stainless are available with a height of 36 inches or 42 inches to comply with the interior balcony railing height Code.
 Regulations that determine indoor railing height are the International Building Code (IBC), the International Residential Code (IRC), the American Disabilities Act (ADA), and any local codes in your area.

 A metal railing for indoor applications must strike a delicate balance between form and function.
 An Olympus metal interior stair railing with bar infill embraces the concept that strong horizontal lines should be visible and unmistakable from a distance.

 Several types of furniture complement a metal railing for stairs.
 A table brings curved lines to a room with an interior metal stair railing.
 Although unconventional, chairs could add a splash of color and flaunt vivid hues to make a room pop.

-Furthermore, one of several Do-It-Yourself (DIY) indoor metal railing ideas involves choosing a stainless steel handrail with a mirror finish.
+Furthermore, one of several Do-It-Yourself (DIY) indoor metal railing ideas involves choosing a chic stainless steel handrail.
 This particular DIY idea, among other indoor railing ideas, comes from the belief that every room needs a focal point like a flower vase to create a unique point of interest.

 4. Mid-Century Modern Interior Design

 Mid-Century Modern Interior with a Glacier Panel Railing by AGS Stainless

 Mid-Century Modern Interior Design showed up in the United States of America during the middle of the 20th century after World War II and is now ubiquitous in sitcoms and television dramas.